godardhi/anagram-finder/README.md

 # anagrame-finder
-All possible anagrames in the French language
+Simple code that finds all possible anagrams in the French language.